Colorado Drunk Driving Lawyer — DUI/DWAI

 Colorado now has a felony DUI law which kicks in when a driver has three prior alcohol driving convictions for DUI or DWAI and they are charged with #4.
 The possible sentence for a misdemeanor DUI or DWAI conviction is up to 1 year in the Jefferson County Jail.
 For a felony DUI, the punishment is up to six years in the Colorado Department of Corrections prison system.
 Learn more about Colorado’s Felony DUI law.

 Defending your DUI/DWAI involves analyzing several factors that come into play, such as the legality of the traffic stop, your responses and the results of any field sobriety tests, or the accuracy of the breathalyzer or blood test and the BAC reading itself.
-The attorneys at O'Malley and Sawyer, LLC, will fight for you every step of the way by:
+The attorneys at Sawyer Legal Group, LLC, will fight for you every step of the way by:

 - Challenging the legality of your traffic stop